learn-co-curriculum/swift-dictionaryMethods-lab/README.md

 	* count
 	* isEmpty
 	* Optionals
-* Can work with dictoinaries
+* Can work with dictionaries
 * Can iterate over a dictionary
 * Knows about optionals (should at this point)
 ## Outline / Notes